Benjythebee/squaresplit/README.md

 # squaresplit

 A tiny JavaScript library for splitting a single square container into multiple squares. which is useful for generating CSS sprites and WebGL textures.
-Similar to [shelf-pack](https://github.com/mapbox/shelf-pack).
 This library was inspired by [mapbox/potpack](https://mapbox.github.io/potpack/)

 ## [Demo](https://benjythebee.github.io/squaresplit/)